remykarem/remykarem.github.io/books/src/crypto-book/src/diffie_hellman.md

 # DH

-## DHKE

 The Diffie–Hellman key exchange (**DH** or **DHKE**) method allows two parties that have no prior knowledge of each other to jointly establish a shared secret key over an insecure channel.

-* Concepts
+Breaking DH is a discrete logarithm problem.

+## Important concepts

 * Primitive root modulo
 * Multiplicative group of integers modulo
 * Modular exponentation
-* Trapdoor function: modular exponentaition?
-* DHKE problem: discrete logarithm problem
+* Modular arithmetic

+## Trapdoor function

+Modular exponentiation?

+## How it works

 Define secret \\( s \\) and an agreed modulo \\( p \\) (which is prime):